StevenClontz/PreTeXt-website/site/pages/index.md

 ### Get Involved

 We strive to make PreTeXt a welcoming and supportive [community](community.html).
+See this page for ways you can get support or report problems.

 ### Code